rnyho9831/TestApplication/Git_commands.md

 Git Commands via command line terminal

 *git status* - shows where I'm at.
 If you're ahead, you need to push.
 If you're behind, you need to "pull"

 *git checkout master* - puts me on the master branch of the repo.
+If you want to be on your branch, subsitute master for your branch name.
+The remaining instructions will be in refrence to working on the master branch.

 *git pull origin master* - pulls all of the code on that branch of the repo (in this case "master") -- make changes to file, one at a time.